Special reception needs of vulnerable groups

 Unaccompanied children aged 16 or more

 In 2019, a total of 230 unaccompanied children were accommodated in Regional Centres.[15]
 At the end of 2020, 412 unaccompanied children were accommodated in Regional Centres.[16]
 In 2021, IGI-DAI reported a total number of 2,630 of unaccompanied children accommodated in the regional centres.[17]
+In 2022, the number of unaccompanied minors decreased significantly to 386 and at the end of the year 26 unaccompanied minors were accommodated in the regional centres.[18]

 Reception of families

 Efforts are made to ensure that nuclear families can stay together during the asylum procedure.
 Families are accommodated in separate rooms.
-Due to the high number of asylum seekers registered in 2021, families were accommodated together with women in Bucharest.
+In 2023, according with IGI-DAI, families are accommodated separately in all centres.[19]

-In Somcuta Mare, families are accommodated separately from the other residents.
+In Şomcuta Mare, families are accommodated separately from the other residents.

-One Accommodation Centre in Timișoara, which has operated without interruption since August 2012 with a capacity of 15 places; and
+Beyond the Regional Centres managed by IGI-DAI, AIDRom used to run two Accommodation Centres: one Accommodation Centre in Timișoara, which has operated without interruption since August 2012 with a capacity of 15 places; and one Accommodation Centre in Bucharest, which has operated since 2015 with 18 places.

 These centres accommodate vulnerable persons, especially single parents with children (mothers with children).
 The AIDRom centres are located within these cities, funded partially by AMIF and partially by external donors.
 Asylum seekers housed in these centres have access to social assistance, cultural activities and cultural orientation.